LMP1208H: Molecular clinical microbiology and infectious diseases

 Research proposal (40% of the final mark)

-• A literature review and rationale that serves as a background in identifying major gaps in knowledge on the specific topic under study.
+• a literature review and rationale that serves as a background in identifying major gaps in knowledge on the specific topic under study

-• A proposed hypothesis.
+• a proposed hypothesis

-• Specific aims and experimental approaches to carry out the proposed aims.
+• specific aims and experimental approaches to carry out the proposed aims

-• Incorporation of the principles of equity, diversity, and inclusion (EDI) in data acquisition, analysis and interpretation.
+• incorporation of the principles of equity, diversity, and inclusion (EDI) in data acquisition, analysis and interpretation.

-The final research proposal will be due by 5:00 pm on the day of the second last class to the coordinators.
+The final research proposal will be due by 5:00 pm on the day of the second last class to the coordinators

-Oral presentations will occur after each lecture.
-The paper will be assigned one week in advance and it will be related to the topic of the lecture.
 Oral presentations should include necessary background to contextualise the focus of the paper, a description of the methods used, a review of the data and major findings, and an overall critique of the paper (strength and limitations).
 Whenever possible, student should suggest additional experiments and highlight/propose future directions.

 Oral presentations will be evaluated on the quality of slides and content and effective communication.

-Take-home written assignment (20% of the final mark)
+Group written assignment (20% of the final mark)

 Participation (10% of the mark)